ric355/ultibowifi/README.md

 to the IP address and view system information over the wifi network.
 See Ultibo website for details on this also.

-Latest changes cover the ability to automatically reconnect to the network if the connection is lost, plus the ability to have either blocking or non-blocking connection.
-The reconnect is always background (non-blocking).
-And Pi4 support and boot from SD support of course.

 I have now added some support for selecting a specific network via a combination of the SSID (the usual router name) and the BSSID (a MAC address).
 This enables a specific network address to be targetted in situations where a router broadcasts the same SSID for